 Great!
 All applicants must start the application procedure through the Studielink.nl portal.

 As a prospective Computer Science student at VU Amsterdam you will take part in the VU Matching programme.
 VU Matching is an element of the application procedure.
-It consists of two parts, you must fill out a digital questionnaire on VUnet and participate in a matching activity organised by the programme.
+It consists of two parts, first you fill out the digital questionnaire on VUnet and second you participate in the matching activity of the programme.
 The matching activity aims to give you a realistic idea of the content of the programme, so you can determine if it matches your expectations and, whether you have chosen the right programme.

 For general information about matching check out the website VU Matching [Dutch] or VU Matching [English].
-If you have questions about the matching activity, please contact the matching coordinator for the Faculty of Sciences: email@example.com.
+If you have questions about the matching activity, please contact the matching coordinator ofthe Faculty of Science: firstname.lastname@example.org.

 If you have a specific question about applying with a non-Dutch diploma you can contact our International Student Advisor.
 The ISA will help you with practicalities about your bachelor admission and support you throughout the application process.